 Currently the plants we are selling are strong, bushy and growing vigorously, 20-30cm tall.
-They have buds, perhaps some flowers, but fruit yet.
+They have e flowers, but no fruit yet.
 This variety can grow into a large plant but must be potted up into a large pot as soon as possible if it is to grow large.

 Dorset Naga (Capsicum chinense)